Learning One Representation to Optimize All Rewards: Experimental Setup

 We denote by $\theta$ and $\omega$ the parameters of forward and backward networks respectively and $\theta^{-}$ and $\omega^{-}$ the parameters of their corresponding target networks.
 Both $\theta^{-}$ and $\omega^{-}$ are updated after each cycle using Polyak averaging; i.e $\theta^{-} \leftarrow \alpha \theta^{-} + (1-\alpha) \theta$ and $\omega^{-} \leftarrow \alpha \omega^{-} + (1-\alpha) \omega$ where $\alpha=0.95$ is the Polyak coefficient.

 During training, we sample $z$ from a rescaled Gaussian that we denote $\nu$.
-Especially, we sample a $d$-dimensional standard Gaussian variable $x \sim \mathcal{N}(0, \Id) \in \mathbb{R}^d $ and a scalar centered Cauchy variable $u \in \mathbb{R}$ of scale $0.5$, then we set $z = \sqrt{d} u \frac{x}{\norm{x}}$.
-We use a Cauchy distribution to ensure that the norm of $z$ spans the non-negative real numbers space while having a heavy tail: with a pure Gaussian, the norm of $z$ would be very concentrated around a single value.
+With a pure Gaussian in large dimension, the norm of $z$ would be very concentrated around a single value.
+Instead, we first sample a $d$-dimensional standard Gaussian variable $x \sim \mathcal{N}(0, \Id) \in \mathbb{R}^d $ and a scalar centered Cauchy variable $u \in \mathbb{R}$ of scale $0.5$, then we set $z = \sqrt{d}\, u\, \frac{x}{\norm{x}}$.
+We use a Cauchy distribution to ensure that the norm of $z$ spans the non-negative real numbers space while having a heavy tail.
 We also scale by $\sqrt{d}$ to ensure that each component of $z$ has an order of magnitude of $1$.

 Before being fed to $F$, $z$ is preprocessed by $z\gets \frac{z}{ \sqrt{ 1 + \norm{z}_2^2 / d}}$; this way, $z$ ranges over a bounded set in $\R^d$, and this takes advantage of optimal policies being equal for a reward $R$ and for $\lambda R$ with $\lambda>0$.